maread99/beanahead/README.md

 ```
 $ beanahead inject injection my_ledger
 ```
-...would append the new entires in the `injection.beancount` file to the end of the `my_ledger.beancount` file (both files in the current working directory).
+...would append the updated entires in the `injection.beancount` file to the end of the `my_ledger.beancount` file (both files in the current working directory).

 ## Expired expected transactions
 Now that your main ledger has been updated with the new entries it'll be necessary to `bean-check` it to see if all's well.
 Chances are you'll have to enter some manual postings to balance some transactions.

 It's also possible that your balance checks are failing because some expected transactions were included in the new entries although weren't matched (and so now are duplicated), or simply didn't come in (that credit you were waiting for).
-Beanahead can't chase your debtors but the `exp` command can at least deal with expired expected transactions.
+Beanahead can't chase your debtors but the `exp` command can at least deal with any expired expected transactions.
 ```
 $ beanahead exp --help
 usage: beanahead exp [-h] ledgers [ledgers ...]